ademagic/site/src/data/blog-posts/chipping-away-part-2.md

 Don't count it in my list of readings, and just get better at assessing things to add to my reading list in future.
 Given it was less work, and probably a better use of my time, I decided on the latter.

-I added 3 articles to the readings list, and a few were already on there, so the readings now sit at *171*.
-But, once you remove the bookmarks from the readings list that brings the grand total down to *230*.
+I added 3 articles to the readings list, and a few were already on there, so my to-do list of readings alone sits at *171*.
+But, once you remove the bookmarks from the overall list, it brings the grand total down to *230*.
 Still not great, but things are starting to feel more approachable.